swekshajha12/SIH/README.md

 # Voice based login system

-This project uses voice as a metric to authorise login based on a Gausian Mixture Model (GMM) model trained on coefficients obtained from Mel Frequency Cepstral coefficients (MFCC)
+This project uses voice as a metric to authorise login based on a Gausian Mixture Model (GMM) trained on coefficients obtained from Mel Frequency Cepstral coefficients (MFCC)

 ### Training